Video: the cost of buying a house

-If you decide to go with a mortgage that carries a fee but you can't afford to pay it upfront, you can usually add it to your loan.
+If you choose a mortgage that carries a fee but you can't afford to pay it upfront, you can usually add it to your loan.
 This will end up costing you more, though, as you'll have to pay interest on it.

 When you apply for a mortgage, the lender will carry out a property valuation to check the home is worth roughly what you're planning to pay for it.

 The lender will usually arrange the valuation for you, but you may be expected to cover the cost.
 This is typically between £200 and £700 (see the table below).

 House survey costs